 By Kristin Simpsen

-Kristen Simpsen is an employment attorney and trial lawyer with McAfee & Taft.
+Kristin Simpsen is a litigator and labor and employment attorney with McAfee & Taft.

 This article appeared in the December 29, 2011, issue of The Journal Record.
 It is reproduced with permission from the publisher. © The Journal Record Publishing Co.

 » Watch the EmployerLINC Webinar, "Does your employee handbook measure up?"